svengreb/styleguide-markdown/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible and provide use-cases.
 - **Provide examples to demonstrate the need of an enhancement**.
 Include copy/pasteable snippets which you use in those examples, use [Markdown code blocks][gh-help-markdown-code-blocks] or [attach files to the issue][gh-help-attach-files].
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-- **Explain why this enhancement would be useful** to most Styleguide Markdown users.
+- **Explain why this enhancement would be useful** to most styleguide-markdown users.
 - **Maybe list some other style guides where this enhancement exists.**

 ### Pull Requests